bradleypuckett/Comptool-MPLS-IP/README.md

 ## Results

 The compiled program CompTool simulates a set of random lookups on the populated data structures.
 It records the average time of each lookup for a given number of routes, and outputs that data to a text file.
 The data is then plotted using Python's matplotlib library.
+The data below was generated using the following parameters:

+Initial number of routes: 50
+Number of random lookups per iteration: 50
+Number of routes increased each iteration: 20
+Final number of routes: 500,000

+Here, average lookup time (in nanoseconds) is plotted against the number of routes in the data structure.

 //Basic image Jhash

 //Basic image Rtree

 //Jhash with linreg